lordpaulthomas/Friendly-Finder/README.md

 Description of Friend Finder
 ------------------------------
-Friend finder is an application that has a user fill out a survey and then based on the survey's results, matches that user with the person in the database who answered the same questions the most similarly.
+Friend finder is an application that connects people by compatibility.
+Users are prompted to fill out a survey, then they are shown who their best match is based on the answers given to the survey.
 The current user is then added to the database and is a now a potential match for the next user.

 Given that this app is not actually attached to a database, whenever the page is closed, the recently added users will not persist.